 Academic courses – Tsinghua University has over 200 combined undergraduate and postgraduate courses taught in English in a wide range of disciplines.

-For the full list of last Fall 2016’s undergraduate courses taught in English please click here.
+For the full list of last term’s undergraduate courses taught in English please click here.

 Chinese Culture and Society Classes – For students to fully engage in China’s rich culture, they will be able to choose from classes such as ‘Chinese History and Culture’, ‘Chinese Tourism’ or ‘Analysis of Popular Topics in Modern China’.
 Please contact us for details.

 Mandarin classes – Students will be able to choose between four levels of difficulty: Beginner, Intermediate, Advanced 1 and Advanced 2.